 Prison Crime and the Economics of Incarceration

-As America’s prison and jail populations have skyrocketed, a wealth of empirical scholarship has emerged to measure the benefits and costs of incarceration.
+As the United States’s prison and jail populations have skyrocketed, a wealth of empirical scholarship has emerged on the benefits and costs of incarceration.
 The benefits, from an empirical perspective, consist of the amount of crime prevented by locking people up, as well as the value of that prevented crime to society.
 The costs consist of direct state expenditures, lost inmate productivity, and a host of other collateral harms.
-Once these benefits and costs are quantified, empirical scholars are able to assess whether it “pays,” from an economic perspective, to incarcerate more or fewer criminals than we currently do.
+Once these benefits and costs are quantified, empirical scholars can assess whether it “pays,” from an economic perspective, to incarcerate more or fewer criminals than we currently do.

 Drawing on this academic literature, policymakers at all levels of government have begun using cost-benefit analysis to address a wide range of criminal justice issues.
 In addition to evaluating broader proposals to increase or decrease incarceration rates, policymakers are assessing the costs and benefits of myriad narrower reforms that implicate the economics of incarceration.
 In each of these areas, policymakers rely heavily on empirical scholars’ work, whether by adopting their general methods or incorporating their specific results.